Best daily deals

 • Change EQ setting (while music plays)

-Is the Shokz OpenRun good for working out?
+Are the Shokz OpenRun good for working out?

 The Shokz OpenRun bone conduction headphones rest in the drawstring carry pouch inside of a sling bag near biking accessories.

-How does the Shokz OpenRun connect?
+How do the Shokz OpenRun connect?

 The Shokz OpenRun bone conduction headphones next to the AfterShokz Aeropex.

-Although Bluetooth 5.1 offers improved energy efficiency over the Aeropex (Bluetooth 5.0), it won’t get LE Audio or the LC3 codec down the line.
 Interestingly, the OpenRun does have Bluetooth multipoint for simultaneous connections to two source devices, making it a fine option for productivity.

 To enable multipoint connectivity on the OpenRun, follow these directions: